FrankLawrence/Obsidian-Vault/University/Vrije/Operating Systems/Memory Management.md

 For generic object sizes, we use sizes with different powers of two.
 # Virtual Memory
 So far memory can only be given to processes in contiguous pieces.
 With virtual memory we create for the process the **illusion of a large address space**.
 The RAM is then known as the *physical* memory.
-The **MMU (Memory Management Unit)** is responsible for getting the virtual memory's associated physical memory.
+The [[Memory Management Unit]] (MMU) is responsible for getting the virtual memory's associated physical memory.
 Modern systems use paging: We divide physical and virtual memory into pages of fixed size (e.g. 4096 bytes).

 ![[The relation between virtual and physical memory addresses is given by the page table.png|500]]